apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 In the following, I’m going to demonstrate two example use cases.
 These are based on real world problems I’ve encountered.
-Also I want to demonstrate the approach of “make it work, make it work well, make it fast” that is a motto I’ve seen thrown around in data science.
+Also I want to demonstrate the approach of “make it work, make it work well, make it work fast” that is a motto I’ve seen thrown around in data science.

 I will demonstrate three approaches to writing UDFs.
 In order of increasing performance they are

 - Writing a pure Python function to do your computation
-- Using the pyarrow libraries in Python to accelerate your processing
+- Using the PyArrow libraries in Python to accelerate your processing
 - Writing a UDF in Rust and exposing it to Python

 Additionally I will demonstrate two variants of this.
-The first will be nearly identical to the pyarrow library approach to simplicity of understanding how to connect the Rust code to Python.
+The first will be nearly identical to the PyArrow library approach to simplicity of understanding how to connect the Rust code to Python.
 The second version we will do the iteration through the input arrays ourselves to give even greater flexibility to the user.